Find Schools

 The states with the most job growth for Middle School Special Education Teacher are Utah, Texas, and Colorado.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.

-Middle School Special Education Teacher Average Salary
+Middle School Special Education Teacher Salary

-The typical yearly salary for Middle School Special Education Teachers is somewhere between $40,690 and $97,290.
+Middle School Special Education Teachers make between $40,690 and $97,290 a year.

 undefined